lcsgrlch/oap/blender/README.md

 # Render In Blender!
 (Manual)

 The [__Blender__](https://blender.org/) file contains several models of cloud particles.
 Together with the Python script 3d models of cloud particles can be rendered.
 You can also create new models.
-However, the Python code must then be adapted accordingly.
+However, the Python code must then be adapted accordingly.\
+__Note__: Code was tested with Blender version < 2.

 To start the rendering, proceed as follows:

 #### In Blender: